Bridging Distribution Shift and AI Safety: Conceptual and Methodological Synergies: Selection Bias

 \begin{definition} [Risk Parity] Let $X$ denote the covariates and let $Y$ denote the target variable.
 We say a predictive model $f$ satisfies risk parity with respect to the loss function \(l\) and attribute $R$ if, for all values $r_i, r_j$ in the range of $R$, $\mathcal{R}_{r_i}(f) = \mathcal{R}_{r_j}(f)$, i.e.,

 \end{definition}

-According to Definition \ref{def:risk parity}, risk parity is achieved when a model performs uniformly across all values of the protected attribute $R$.
-However, when group selection bias exists between training and testing domains, the model $f$ tends to focus on the majority groups while neglecting minority ones, leading to unequal accuracies of the groups.
+When group selection bias exists between training and test domains, the model $f$ tends to focus on the majority groups while neglecting minority ones, leading to unequal accuracies of the groups~\citep{Sagawa2020Distributionally}.
 Considering the group $G$ that a data point belongs to as the protected attribute $R$, group selection bias naturally results in a model that does not satisfy risk parity.
+Moreover, in the target domain, a more uniform distribution over groups amplifies the effect of low accuracy on minority groups, thereby degrading the model performance.

 Since group selection bias is a specific instance of individual selection bias, many mitigation techniques overlap between the two.
 The key difference lies in the availability of group labels for group selection bias.
-With these labels, we can explicitly enhance the influence of underrepresented groups during training.
+With these labels, it is possible to explicitly enhance the influence of underrepresented groups during training.
 In the following sections, we illustrate how representative methods for addressing group selection bias help to achieve risk parity.

-Importance reweighting \citep{Sagawa2020Distributionally} is a such a method, where the examples from each group are assigned a weight inversely proportional to the group size.
+Importance reweighting~\citep{Sagawa2020Distributionally} is such a method, where the examples from each group are assigned a weight inversely proportional to the group size.
 Specifically, the objective of importance reweighting is to minimize the risk where the examples $(x^{(i)}_g, y^{(i)}_g)$ are drawn i.i.d from distribution $P(X,Y \mid G=g)$, and $n_g$ is the number of examples drawn.
 By assigning a larger weight to the minority group due to its smaller size, importance reweighting encourages the model to update in a way that treats all groups equally, thus promoting risk parity.
-Similarly, applying subsampling techniques to the majority group \citep{idrissi2022simple} effectively reduces the classification loss of the minority group during training.
+Similarly, applying subsampling techniques to the majority group~\citep{idrissi2022simple} effectively reduces the classification loss of the minority group during training.

-Another popular approach for addressing group selection bias is Group DRO \citep{Sagawa2020Distributionally}.
-In Group DRO, the model is trained towards minimizing the highest empirical risk across all groups, that is
+Another popular approach for addressing group selection bias is Group DRO~\citep{Sagawa2020Distributionally}.
+In Group DRO, the model is trained to minimize the highest empirical risk across all groups, that is